Vendor vs. Supplier

-Vendor and supplier are often used interchangeably to refer to any company which supplies goods or services to buyers.
-Yet there is a clear distinction between the terms.
-Suppliers are the ones sourcing raw materials for manufacturing, and vendors are the ones selling finished goods to end-consumers.
-There are times where these terms sometimes overlap, so read more to learn when to use each correctly.
+Vendor and supplier are often used interchangeably to refer to any company that supplies buyers goods or services.
+Yet, there is a clear distinction between the two terms.
+Suppliers typically source raw materials for manufacturing, and vendors sell finished products or services to the end users.
+There are times when these terms sometimes overlap, so make sure you can understand the differences by reading more.

 What is a Supplier?

-The supplier usually provides the raw materials manufacturers need to create parts for a product.
-Their services are entirely B2B, and may include select services.
-They may specialize in obtaining one material for multiple manufacturers or source a variety of materials for a single manufacturing partner.
-And they rely on supplier relationship management software or SRM to maintain clear communication with manufacturers, distributors, and retailers.
+The supplier typically provides the raw materials to manufacturers who need to create parts for a product.
+Their services are entirely business-to-business (B2B) and do not sell to the end user.
+Suppliers may specialize in obtaining one material for multiple manufacturers or source a variety of materials for a single manufacturing partner.
+They rely on supplier relationship management software or SRM to communicate clearly with manufacturers, distributors, and retailers.

 For example, suppliers might: